 Grab bars are placed along all three of the walls, allowing for safe movement into and out of the tub.

 Both bathroom types had the same sink and toilet design.
 The sink was wheelchair accessible, with it being possible to roll underneath the countertop.
 The toilet was also easily accessible, with plenty of space to park a wheelchair directly next to and alongside.
 Multiple grab bars were affixed to the adjoining walls, making transfers to and from the toilet safe.
 The toilet paper roll was within reach when seated on the toilet.

 Hyatt Centric Arlington is just over two blocks away from the Rosslyn metro station’s wheelchair accessible entrance on North Moore Street.
 Rosslyn station is served by the blue, orange and silver metro train lines.
 The blue line connects Rosslyn with Ronald Reagan Washington National Airport.

 A WMATA city bus depot is also located on Moore Street, with numerous route connections.
 Bus 5A to Dulles International Airport stops here.

 The path from the Rosslyn metro station to the hotel entrance is very steep.
 I did not have any issues using the sidewalk with my power wheelchair, but manual wheelchair users will need assistance in making it up the steep grade of Wilson Boulevard.

 The two most important factors for me in selecting a hotel are accessibility and cost.
-Hyatt Centric Arlington meets both of these needs - offering an accessible room that I can use and at a price I can afford.
-The hotel's location, with easy connections to public transportation, make this choice of accommodation a “no brainer” for me, though I wish they would address the ADA violations in the bathroom.
+Hyatt Centric Arlington meets both of these needs – offering an accessible room that I can use and at a price I can afford.
+The hotel’s location, with easy connections to public transportation, make this choice of accommodation a “no brainer” for me, though I wish they would address the ADA violations in the bathroom.